SPJ Colorado Pro Leadership

 He is passionate about responsible journalism.
-He teaches media ethics at the University of Denver, consults on the same topic and is working on a new edition of the SPJ Ethics Handbook.
+He teaches media ethics at the University of Denver, consults on the same topic and has completed work on a new edition of the SPJ Ethics Handbook.

-Beth Potter returned to the University of Colorado Boulder in 2018 to pursue a doctorate and to teach after working for 25 years as a newspaper editor and reporter both domestically (mostly in Colorado) and overseas.
+She has a doctorate in media research and practice from the University of Colorado Boulder and worked for more than 25 years as a newspaper editor and reporter both domestically (mostly in Colorado) and overseas.

 * * *

 Immediate Past President Doug Bell